Reiryoku-Technologies/Mida-Documentation/src/documentation/trading-systems/hooks.md

 ```

 ## onBeforePlaceOrder()
-Called before the trading systems places an order.
+Called before the trading system places an order.
 Can be used
-to filter directives and ensure a risk management.
+to filter directives and ensure risk management.
+The hook is active only for orders placed through the trading
+system `placeOrder` method.

 - **Interface**
 ```typescript